Manufacturers Turning to 'Talent on Tap' Model to Fill Skills Gaps

 However, while the types of skills are changing, the need for human talent is as urgent as ever.

 The problem facing manufacturing companies is deciding which skills to invest in and how to recruit the talented individuals they need.
 Acquiring the right mix of supply chain skills is especially challenging.
+Technical skills like coding, industrial engineering, operations research and leadership skills are vital in supply chain management.

 This poses a significant challenge for manufacturers because not only are a quarter of manufacturing workers over the age of 55, but the BLS also states that manufacturers maintain the highest tenure in comparison to other sectors.
 This equates to greater institutional knowledge within the industry, which is now steadily declining, along with the drop in overall productivity that these experts provide.